Migrating Applications

 Firmware placement and kernel module availability

-Use Installation for post-install updates such as user group membership, service enablement, and memlock configuration.
+Use System Requirements to verify platform prerequisites, and Installation for post-install updates such as user group membership, service enablement, and memlock configuration.

 4. Update the application build

-Applications built against the OOT package usually require build-system updates even when the core API usage is unchanged.
+Applications built against the OOT package usually require build-system updates even when core API usage is unchanged.

 At minimum, review the following items: